Sons of The American Legion

 Each college student who received scholarships had to meet basic requirements and be an active member’s son/daughter or grandson/granddaughter of one of our entities: The American Legion, The Sons of The American Legion or our Auxiliary.
 One of the requirements is that each participant complete 10 hours of voluntary work at a veteran organization such as the Manteno Veterans Home.The essay’s theme, “Ask not what your country can do for you, but what you can do for your country”, asked our student participants to look at themselves and describe their patriotic actions and goals as they transition into adulthood.

 The “Jeff Maertin Memorial Scholarship Fund” is funded by our Annual “Jeff Maertin Memorial Golf Outing” held in June of each year.
-If you would like to sponsor a hole or participate in this fun event in 2019, call Tim Craft (312) 848-8301 or Tim Corcoran (727)798-3578.
+If you would like to sponsor a hole or participate in this fun event next year, call Tim Craft (312) 848-8301 or Tim Corcoran (727)798-3578.